ahmedheltaher/image-server/README.md

 For more detailed information about the project architecture, database schema, and folder structure, refer to the following documents:

--   [Architecture Overview](./docs/architecture.md): Provides insights into the architecture of the Library Management System API, including its layers and components.
+-   [Architecture Overview](./docs/architecture.md): Provides insights into the architecture of the Images Server API, including its layers and components.
 -   [Database Schema](./docs/db.md): Describes the database schema used in the project, detailing the tables and their relationships.
 -   [Folder Structure](./docs/structure.md): Explains the folder structure of the project, highlighting the organization of files and directories.